DOCA Telemetry Service Guide

 open-telemetry-receiver-1=http://10.141.160.211:9502/v1/metrics

-DOCA Privileged Executer (DPE) is a daemon that allows specific DOCA services (DTS included) to access BlueField information that is otherwise inaccessible from a container due to technology limitations or permission granularity issues.

-When enabled, DPE enriches the information collected by DTS.
-However, DTS can still be used if DPE is disabled (default).
+The DOCA Privileged Executer (DPE) is a daemon that enables specific DOCA services, including DTS, to access BlueField information that would otherwise be inaccessible from a container due to technology limitations or restricted permissions.
+By granting access to privileged system information, DPE enriches the data collected by DTS, providing additional insights and metrics.
+However, DTS can still operate independently without DPE, as the daemon is disabled by default.

 DPE Usage